Azure/kubeflow-labs/5-tfjob/README.md

 * And a `Pod` named `tf-job-operator`

 The `tf-job-operator` pod (simply called the operator, or `TfJob` operator), is going to monitor your cluster, and everytime you create a new resource of type `TfJob`, the operator will know what to do with it.
-Specifically, when you create a new `TfJob`, the operator will create a new Kubernetes `Job` for it, and automatically mount the drivers and update the environment variable if needed (i.e. when you request a GPU).
+Specifically, when you create a new `TfJob`, the operator will create a new Kubernetes `Job` for it, and automatically mount the drivers if needed (i.e. when you request a GPU).

 You may wonder how the operator knows which directory needs to be mounted in the container for the NVIDIA drivers: that's where the `ConfigMap` comes into play.

 In K8s, a [`ConfigMap`](https://kubernetes.io/docs/tasks/configure-pod-container/configmap/) is a simple object that contains key-value pairs.
 This `ConfigMap` can then be linked with a container to inject some configuration.

 When we installed the Helm chart, we specified which cloud provider we are running on by doing `--set cloud=azure`.
-This creates a `ConfigMap` that contains configuration options specific for Azure, including the list of directory to mount, and which environment variable to update.
+This creates a `ConfigMap` that contains configuration options specific for Azure, including the list of directory to mount.

 We can take a look at what is inside our `tf-job-operator-config` by doing: